-To coincide with the National Gallery’s major Sainsbury Wing exhibition, Painting History: Delaroche and Lady Jane Grey, a Room 1 exhibition presents, for the first time, the recently recovered masterpiece, Delaroche’s 'Charles I Insulted by Cromwell’s Soldiers', 1836 (private collection).
+To coincide with the National Gallery’s major Sainsbury Wing exhibition, Painting History: Delaroche and Lady Jane Grey this special display presents a recently recovered masterpiece, Paul Delaroche’s 'Charles I Insulted by Cromwell’s Soldiers'.

 For decades the picture hung among the splendid collection of paintings at Bridgewater House, the London home of the Ellesmere family.
 On 11 May 1941, the deadliest night of the Blitz, Bridgewater House was hit by a German bomb.
 Delaroche’s monumental painting, 'Charles I Insulted', then hanging in the dining room, received extensive shrapnel damage.

 The painting was quickly consolidated, rolled up and evacuated to a house in the Scottish Borders, where it has remained safe and dry for almost 70 years.
 It was unrolled for the first time only in the summer of 2009.

 Despite the damage – conservators counted some 200 tears in total – the picture was discovered to be almost entirely legible and has lost none of its emotive intensity.
 The painting is being cared for by conservators but is yet to be fully restored, so will retain its war wounds for visitors to examine.

 First shown at the Paris Salon of 1837, 'Charles I Insulted' is one of the great paintings on themes of English history for which Delaroche had become renowned.